YOUR TRAVEL STORY

 For now, though, here is one such tale.
 Remember: the holiday itself is always, always over too soon.
 It’s the stories that live on.

 This story was written by Anneke, a member of the ETG community.
 Prior to having her two boys, Anneke and her husband had always travelled independently.
-But, with kids in tow, Anneke decided it might be worth getting some support when travelling long haul – and that’s when she found ETG.
+But, with kids in tow, Anneke decided it might be worth getting some support when considering family travel in Asia – and that’s when she found ETG.
 Here is her story.

 I am always happiest when on the move.
 I love to travel.
 Fortunately, so do my husband and children.
 Our usual style, pre-kids, was to pick an exciting destination, pack light, plan the first night and the rest would work itself out along the way.
 I love the freedom of this kind of travel.
 Every day is new, and every day has the potential to be the best of days or the worst of days – but either make for a great story once safely home.
 However, having children has meant that the ‘getting safely home’ bit is somewhat more important than before!
-And this is where Experience Travel Group have come into our lives.
+And this is where Experience Travel Group have come into our lives and helped us so much with family travel in Asia.

 We’d done quite a bit of travelling with our 2 boys, but we hadn’t taken them anywhere really adventurous or culturally that different.
 As they turned 6 and 8 years old, I was definitely getting that travel itch for a totally new destination.
 We settled on Sri Lanka, which none of us had been to, as it seemed like the perfect family destination – plenty of culture, wildlife, things to do and see, varied scenery, beaches, different religions and of course, curry.
 Destination decided – what next?